Skip to content

 Example workflow

-1. Open Explore and start investigating an incident with a query in tab 1.
+1. Open Explore and start investigating an incident.

 2. Open a second tab to compare a related service without losing the first query.